 What International Clients Should Know

 Circle ensures we understand the laws and policies of each country where our intended parents reside before making a match.
 We partner with local lawyers to ensure a comprehensive solution for you before and after the birth of your children.
 Additionally, Circle staff members’ knowledge of several languages, including French, Spanish, and Mandarin, helps many intended parents.
 For those who speak other languages, we will assist you with translation during the consultation stage.
 In addition, Circle can recommend clinics whose doctors are fluent in French, Spanish, Italian, Hebrew, Arabic and Armenian.
 However, if you are not fluent in English, we strongly recommend that you hire your own translator for your own comfort and to communicate directly with your surrogate, egg donor, clinic, etc.

 Officially Becoming a Circle Parent

-The matching process is the first stage of your journey and begins with an initial call or Skype with your Journey Coordinator to choose an IVF clinic and an egg donor (if needed).
+The matching process is the first stage of your journey and begins with an initial call or Skype with your Program Coordinator to choose an IVF clinic and an egg donor (if needed).
 The next step will be to find an appropriate match with a gestational surrogate who has completed our comprehensive screening process.
-The average timeframe for completing a match with a donor, clinic and surrogate is between 2 – 6 months and is based on a client’s legal matching requirements.
+The average time frame for completing a match with a donor, clinic and surrogate is between 2 – 6 months and is based on a client’s legal matching requirements.

 For our domestic parents, you may be able to travel home within a day or two of the release from the hospital.
 For our international parents, the estimated time that you will need to remain in the state of birth is approximately two to four weeks after the child is discharged from the hospital.